MI-OSiRIS/aa_services/doc/osiris_access_assertions.md

         "/02ZGeOePwriwiO6F3r4eok"
     ],

-    // at any level an "_opaque" property may occur.  it is to be base64url
+    // within any object an "_opaque" property may occur.  it is to be base64url
     // decoded, and decrypted with the session key, and its properties are
     // to be merged into the resulting object structure in the place where
     // it is found.  _opaque properties that are simple strings may be read